Iseji Route: The Eastern Route of Kumano Kodo

 I`m on my way to walk part of Iseji Route of Kumano Kodo.
 I reach for my camera bag a little hesitantly.
 Mt.
 Fuji is fully visible on this overcast winter day in Honshu.
 It feels strange that I still get excited every single time that I get a look at the perfectly picturesque peak of Mt.
 Fuji.
-After all, I have traveled to Japan five times before and I now live here, in Tokyo where you can get clear views of Fuji on most winter days.
+After all, I have traveled to Japan five times before and I now live here, in Tokyo, where you can get clear views of Fuji on most winter days.
 The uncool excitement that I still feel about Mt.
 Fuji (being the only one reaching for their camera/mobile phone in Nozomi, which is the fastest Shinkansen not covered by the Japan Rail Pass, thus mostly used by residents) is a good sign for the week ahead.
 I am bound for Mie Prefecture to cover the part of Iseji Route of Kumano Kodo for my first week long solo trip after I moved to Japan nearly a year ago.
 I am excited but also a little nervous worrying what if the magic is lost and I no longer feel as moved by the things I see in Japan now that I call it home.
 The whole trip turns out to be the antithesis of my fear.

-Iseji Route, also known as the Eastern Route or the route for the ordinary people in the olden days (to separate it from the Imperial Route – Nakahechi) starts at Ise-shi and goes all the way down to Shingu – it is a 170km long stretch where you are never too far off from the sea even though you do not get to see it for most part of the trail, which mostly takes you through forests.
+Iseji Route, also known as the Eastern Route or the route for the ordinary people in the olden days (to separate it from the Imperial Route – Nakahechi) starts at Ise-shi and goes all the way down to Shingu.
+It is a 170km long stretch where you are never too far off from the sea even though you do not get to see it for most part of the trail, which mostly takes you through forests.
 There are more than twenty different sections and passes and it is commonly assumed and reported that the whole route may require somewhere around ten days to two weeks at a leisurely pace.
 Iseji Route connects the most praised shrine of Japan, Ise Jingu in the Northern end of Mie prefecture, with Kumano Hayatama Taisha Shrine located in Wakayama.

 The route is one of the four routes forming the Kumano Kodo`s network of trails.
 The most popular one is Nakahechi, followed by Kohechi trail, which is the route climbing up to Koyasan and known as the most difficult trail among all Kumano trails.
 The lesser known two trails, in addition to Iseji Route, include Ohechi – another coastal route following the southern coast of Wakayama Prefecture.
-Nakahechi is no doubt the most travel friendly one out of the four routes with a central accommodation booking system and luggage forwarding service (please refer to the practical information section at the end of this post for the comparison of Nakahechi and Iseji Routes in addition to travel tips).
+Nakahechi is no doubt the most travel friendly one out of the four routes with a central accommodation booking system and luggage forwarding service (please refer to the practical information section in the second part of this post for the comparison of Nakahechi and Iseji Routes in addition to travel tips).
 I walked part of Nakahechi trail in February 2018 and it was a wonderful introduction to the concept of long walks with the continuity element they involve and the state of mind that brings, which is substantially different than long daily hikes where you get back to where you started at the end of the day.

 Owase – Many Faces of Japan

-While I enjoy the multiple day walks, for my Iseji walk, I decided to base myself in the same location for all five nights.
+While I enjoy the multiple day walks such as my recent trip to Shikoku, for my Iseji walk, I decided to base myself in the same location for all five nights.
 My choice was mainly due to the lack of luggage forwarding service in the Iseji Route and necessity to carry unnecessarily heavy things with me for my work related duties.
 Following a quick one night stop at Ise City to visit Ise Shrine (I highly recommend Kazami Guesthouse with a welcoming atmosphere, stylish decoration and 100 yen mini breads in the morning – all within meters of the main train station), I chose Owase Town as my base for its central location, connection to the rail network, proximity to two great passes and a reasonable priced Huuhan Minshuku located right by the fisherman’s wharf.
 At the end, I was very happy with my choice as Owase turned out to be a town with many different faces.

 The first night that I arrived in Owase – I was greeted by one of the least lighted towns in Japan making the abandoned buildings showcasing the declining population of the country look like a set from a horror movie.
 It looked very creepy but in a strangely and visually pleasant way.
 However, the semi-lively town (it is a good degree of liveliness for the rural parts of Japan) that I woke up to the next morning had a completely different vibe.
 It was home to beautiful shrines and temples, a partially abandoned but still charming old street, very good range of stores for all your immediate needs but more importantly a beautiful fisherman’s wharf where you can watch the morning trade between the fisherman and the restaurant owners.